-Category Description procedure can be found in Section 3.5.1 and in Hethey and Schmieder (2010).
+Category Description The variable is an auxiliary variable to determine an establishment's entry status (see the variable "Entry type (eintritt)").
+Detailed information about this procedure can be found in Section 3.5.1 and in Hethey and Schmieder (2010).
 Sensitive variable no Notes This variable is a component of the BHP extension file "entry and exit", which is only made available to users on application.

-5.3.2.5 Employment predecessor one year before (besch_vor)
+5.3.2.4 Employment predecessor one year before (besch_vor)

 Category Description

-Variable label employment predecessor one year before
+Variable label Employment predecessor one year before

 Variable name besch_vor

 Data type Numerical

 Origin ВеН

-Detailed description This variable contains the total number of employees in the predecessor establishment as of the reference date the year before the establishment was founded The variable is an auxiliary variable to determine an establishment's entry status (see the variable "eintritt").
-Detailed information about this procedure can be found in Section 3.5.1 and in Hethey and Schmieder (2010).
+Detailed description This variable contains the total number of employees in the predecessor establishment as of the reference date the year before the establishment was founded The variable is an auxiliary variable to determine an establishment's entry status (see the variable "Entry type (eintritt)").
+Detailed information about this procedure can be found in Section 3.5.1 and in Hethey and Schmieder

+Consitive veriable (2010).

 Sensitive variable no

-Notes This variable is a component of the BHP extension file "entry and exit", which is only made available to users on application.
+Notes This variable is a component of the BHP extension file "entry and exit",

+which is only made available to users on application.

-5.3.2.6 Predecessor exits (status_vor)
+5.3.2.5 Predecessor exits (status_vor)

-5.5.2.6 1.64665556 6A16 (States_161)

 Category Description

-Variable label predecessor exits
+Variable label Predecessor exits

 Variable name status_vor

 Data type Numerical

 Origin ВеН

 Detailed description This variable contains information about the status of the predecessor establishment.
 It distinguishes whether the establishment still exists or is being closed down.
-The variable is an auxiliary variable to determine an establishment's entry status (see the variable "eintritt").
+The variable is an auxiliary variable to determine an establishment's entry status (see the variable "Entry type (eintritt)").
 Detailed information about this procedure can be found in Section 3.5.1 and in Hethey and Schmieder (2010).
 Values of the variable: 0 Predecessor continues 1 Predecessor exits

 Sensitive variable no

-Notes This variable is a component of the BHP extension file "entry and exit",

-which is only made available to users on application.
+Notes This variable is a component of the BHP extension file "entry and exit", which is only made available to users on application.